-A new development in this year's DFES is the inclusion of non-hybrid heat pumps that are collocated with thermal storage.
-The operating behaviour of these are represented by the flexed non-hybrid profiles shown in Figure 53.
+A new development in this year's DFES is splitting out of heat pump systems co-located with thermal storage.
+The operating behaviour of these are represented by the profiles shown in Figure 54.
 The profile creation is described in more detail in the Methodology section.
 The residential thermal storage adoption rate (%) and the residential demand shaved at peak (%) are taken from the FES workbook.

-The energy requirements of non-hybrid and hybrid heat pumps for each year and scenario were derived from the FES workbook.
+The energy requirements of non-hybrid (ASHP and GSHP) and hybrid heat pumps for each year and scenario were derived from the FES workbook.